 The Fiit Android version only finally launched officially in November 2019.
 I was lucky enough to get access to the Beta version a few weeks before the official launch so got to see some of the behind the scenes as the app has been developing.

 The android app is not quite as sophisticated as the apple app but there’s a roadmap in place of new features being added.
-I’m most looking forward to the live classes being available on android.
+Most recently, the live classes became available on android.
 I’ve not had a chance to test them yet as I’ve been following a plan but I think a little competition will do wonders for my motivation!